Tina Modotti. A Woman of Her Time

-Tina Modotti is a photographer whose path parallels the great moments of 20th-century history.
+Tina Modotti was a photographer whose path parallels the great moments of 20th-century history.
 Her way of making art is a testimony to the world around her and her eye on it.

 Emigration to the States

-In the 1920s, she went to Mexico to supervise her husband’s (the painter Robo) exhibition.
-The poor man died there, but Tina stayed and fell in love with the country and its social and cultural ferment.
+In the 1920s, she went to Mexico to supervise her husband’s exhibition.
+On her way there, she learned about her husband’s sudden death caused by smallpox.
+Despite that, Modotti stayed and fell in love with the country and its social and cultural ferment.
 Indeed, 1920s Mexico just got out of a political revolution and had begun a cultural one.

-Mexico was her muse, only taking pictures during the eight years she spent there.
+Mexico was her muse and Modotti spent eight years there taking photographs of her surroundings.
 Her work is marked by the social injustices she encountered.
 She took pictures of the ones nobody sees, the ones left out.
 These pictures are filled with a great respect.
 Through them, we feel her reverence for the country and its people.

 Social Issues and the Communist Party